COVID-19 and Going Green

 The Library re-opened to patrons July 6, in accordance with Gov. Wolf’s Process to Reopen Pennsylvania.
 In order to enter the library you must wear a mask or face covering.
 The library will continue to offer curbside pick-up service for patrons who prefer not to enter the building.
 Our service policies and borrowing rules will still apply.
 All of the 2020 policies can be found here.
 Items requested via inter-library loan with AccessPa and intra-library loan with the Lehigh Carbon Library Cooperative may take longer to process as each participating library will work independently to serve patrons safely.

-WHAT TO KNOW MOVING FORWARD: Non-vented masks or face coverings are required for all patrons, volunteers, and staff members in the building at all times for all patrons and visitors REAGRDLESS OF VACCINATION STATUS.
+WHAT TO KNOW MOVING FORWARD: Non-vented masks or face coverings are strongly encouraged for all patrons, volunteers, and staff members in the building at all times for all patrons and visitors.
+Children under 5 or any visitor or patron that is unvaccinated or at higher risk for severe illness should continue to mask in public spaces, including the library.
 If you are unable to wear a mask or face covering you are asked to utilize curbside pick up for library materials and access the Wi-Fi outside of the building.
 Do not enter the library if you have symptoms of COVID such as fever, cough or shortness of breath or are mandated to self-quarantine.
-We ask that all visitors use either the sanitizer and gloves provided near the main entrance before handling materials, use the computers, or interacting with staff and volunteers.

-Effective Monday, August 30, we will reopen with new hours (Monday – Thursday 10 AM – 8PM and Friday and Saturday 10 AM – 5 PM) and staff members are available by phone (610-965-9284) or email (email@example.com) during this time.
+Effective Monday, August 30, 2021 we will reopen with new hours (Monday – Thursday 10 AM – 8PM and Friday and Saturday 10 AM – 5 PM) .
+Staff members are available by phone (610-965-9284) or email (email@example.com) during this time.
 We have reserved Thursday mornings from 10 – 11 AM for high-risk patrons.

-The following rules must be followed: Non-vented masks must be worn over the nose and mouth at all times inside by everyone over the age of 2 years, even if you are fully vaccinated.
-Shared items such as headphones, toys, and puzzles have been removed.
-There will be limited access to seating, restrooms, and computers.
+The following rules must be followed: There will be limited access to seating, restrooms, and computers.
 Remember to adhere to a six foot distance between your self and other patrons who are not part of your household.
 Occupancy will be limited to 45 persons or less based on staff’s ability to maintain health mandates.
-Additional Safety measures being taken include unvaccinated staff and volunteers receiving daily temperature checks, Plexiglas dividers and 6-foot markers placed around the desk to encourage social distancing, and enhanced cleaning of high touch surfaces and shared spaces.
+Additional Safety measures being taken include Plexiglas dividers and 6-foot markers placed around the desk to encourage social distancing, and enhanced cleaning of high touch surfaces and shared spaces.
 Any visitor who is not following health-mandated mask and social distancing policies, or whose actions put other patrons, volunteers or staff at risk will be asked to leave immediately for the remainder of the day.

 The library may need to close, adjust hours, or revert to curbside service only suddenly.
 Changes will be posted online on our website, Facebook page, and on WFMZ’s Storm Center.